Treatment Type: Lifestyle Practices

 Brushing your dogs teeth is vital in prevention of plaque and tart formation, thus preventing subsequently developing diseases.

-It's not easy (depending on your dogs temperament) to teach your dog to allow you to brush it's teeth, but it's very valuable and you should do it at least once weekly.
+It's not easy (depending on your dogs temperament) to teach your dog to allow you to brush it's teeth, but it's very valuable and you should do it at least once a week.

 So teach your dog to have it's teeth brushed, it will prolong it's life and save you a lot of money on vet bills.